DJDanl/cpp-docs.pt-br/docs/mfc/reference/cframewndex-class.md

 ### <a name="return-value"></a>Valor de retorno

-TRUE se a janela do quadro está no modo de visualização de impressão; Caso contrário, FALSE.
+TRUE se a janela do quadro estiver no modo de visualização de impressão; caso contrário, FALSE.

 ### <a name="remarks"></a>Comentários